Flexible Spending Account (FSA) Benefits From Paychex

 What Is the FSA Carryover or Grace Period Option?

-Although not required, employers have two options they can institute to help employees take advantage of all the money they've contributed into their FSAs.
+Although not required, employers have two options they can institute to help employees take advantage of all the money they’ve contributed to their healthcare or limited purpose FSAs.

-Before making a final decision, employers should carefully weigh FSA benefits, or any insurance benefit account, and also understand the administrative requirements of a carryover or grace period option.
+Before making a final decision, employers should carefully weigh health care or limited purpose FSA benefits or any insurance benefit account and understand the administrative requirements of a carryover or grace period option.

 -